 A wonderful little place almost hidden in the city center, designated only by an iron sign hanging in the entrance with the form of a shoe upon it, is the museum of the shoe.
 Here, you will find a peculiar exhibition about footwear used in different countries and historical times, from those worn by Aztecs and the ones donned by Egyptians to a replica of the boots used in the Apollo 11 mission.
 You can also see the traditional footwear worn in every State of the Mexican Republic, which varies for each locality.
 The collection even includes shoes used by Mexican and other world-famous personalities, such as a golden pair worn by Queen Elizabeth II.

 Museo Frida Kahlo

-Museo Frida Kahlo is definitely the perfect balance of both art gallery and museum.
-Known as ‘The Blue House’ for its eye-catching color scheme, Museo Frida Kahlo is one of Mexico’s most instantly recognizable and iconic artistic exports.
-Her house-cum-gallery is a museum that’s a classic on the Mexico City scene, featuring serene gardens with cats nestling in and amongst the cacti.
-Each room is like walking into one of her paintings; immersive, vibrant and distinctly Frida.
+Museo Frida Kahlo is the perfect balance of both art gallery and museum.
+Known as the Blue House for its eye-catching color scheme, Museo Frida Kahlo is one of Mexico’s most instantly recognizable and iconic artistic exports.
+Her house and gallery space is a must-visit museum on the Mexico City scene, featuring serene gardens with cats nestling in and among the cacti.
+Each room is like walking into one of her paintings: immersive, vibrant and distinctly Frida.

 Museo de Arte Popular